zachmeador/clanker/docs/dev_notes/thoughts.md

 - git and git worktrees seem like a crucial aspect of clanker, would be the answer to the versioning (at least the codebase)
     - db/vault migrations: out of scope, rare enough to not care about right now
 - app modularity + easy install/manage ux will eventually be a thing but not important right now
-- if a testing convention was done in clanker it would be the most low